nitinparasa/LSRE-Nitin-Parasa/Completions/Articles.md

 ### Questions:

-1. How do you connect your requirements to your architecture?

-2. Can you connect all requirements directly?
+1. Can you connect all requirements directly?
 What do you do if you cannot?

+According to De Boer et al. [1] requirements which can be related to the architectural level can only be connected to the systems architecture.
+Not all requirements can be connected.
+Being related to architectural level in this context means that they being not detailed enough.
+If in a case where the requirements can’t be connected to the architecture then it is mandatory to detail the enough so that these requirements can then be connected to the systems architecture.

+[1]De Boer, Remco C., and Hans Van Vliet.
+"On the similarity between requirements and architecture."
+Journal of Systems and Software 82.3 (2009): 544-550.

 ### Summaries: